A Sufficient Statistic for Influence in Structured Multiagent Environments: Introduction

 \section{Introduction}

-One of the important ideas in the development of algorithms for multiagent systems (MASs) is the identification of compressed representations of the information that is relevant for an agent~\cite{Becker03AAMAS,Becker04AAMAS,Varakantham09ICAPS,Petrik09JAIR,Witwicki10AAMAS,Witwicki10ICAPS,Witwicki11AAMAS,Velagapudi11AAMAS,Witwicki11PhD,Witwicki12AAMAS,Oliehoek12AAAI_IBA}.
-For instance, when a cook and a waiter collaborate, the waiter might not need to know all details of how the cook prepares the food; it may be sufficient if it has an understanding of the time that it will take.
+One of the important ideas in the development of algorithms for multiagent systems (MASs) is the identification of compressed representations of the information that is relevant for an agent~\citep{Becker03AAMAS,Becker04AAMAS,Varakantham09ICAPS,Petrik09JAIR,Witwicki10AAMAS,Witwicki10ICAPS,Witwicki11AAMAS,Velagapudi11AAMAS,Witwicki11PhD,Witwicki12AAMAS,Oliehoek12AAAI_IBA,HernandezLeal17arxiv,Bazinin18GCAI}.
+For instance, when a cook and a waiter collaborate, the waiter might not need to know all details of how the cook prepares the food; it may be sufficient if he/she has an understanding of the time that it will take.

-In this paper we further investigate so-called \emph{influence-based abstractions, }which aim at decomposing structured MASs into a set of smaller interacting problems~\cite{Oliehoek12AAAI_IBA}.
-In particular, we describe the concept of \emph{influence-based abstraction (IBA)}, which facilitates the abstraction of latent state variables without sacrificing reward (task performance), in detail.
-It constructs a smaller, local model for one of the agents given the policies of the other agents, which can subsequently be used to compute a best response.
-IBA consists of two steps: first, we compute a so-called \emph{influence point\textemdash }a more abstract representation of how the agents local problem is affected by other agents and external (i.e., non-local) parts of the problem\textemdash , second, this influence is used to construct the smaller \emph{influence-augmented local model (IALM). }
+In this paper we investigate abstractions that aim at decomposing structured MASs into a set of smaller interacting problems~\citep{Oliehoek12AAAI_IBA,Witwicki10ICAPS}.
+In particular, we describe in detail the concept of \emph{influence-based abstraction (IBA)}, which facilitates the abstraction of latent state variables without sacrificing task performance.
+It constructs a smaller, local model for one of the agents given the policies of the other agents.
+IBA consists of two steps: first, we compute a so-called \emph{influence point\textemdash }a more abstract representation of how an agent's local problem is affected by other agents and external (i.e., non-local) parts of the problem\textemdash , second, this influence is used to construct the smaller \emph{influence-augmented local model (IALM). }This IALM can subsequently be used to compute a best response.